PCOS Cysters, let me tell you something important…

 Berries are some of the healthiest foods out there.
 They’re low in calories and high in fiber, vitamin C, and antioxidants.
 Pair them with your favorite nuts to satisfy your sweet tooth!

-Small but mighty, pumpkin seeds offer an array of nutritional benefits for a PCOS diet.
-You can eat them raw, but they’re especially delicious when roasted in olive oil or butter and seasoned with salt, pepper, or a seasoning of your choice. (you can also sprinkle them on salad!)
+Small but mighty, pumpkin seeds are a healthy PCOS snack that offers an array of nutritional benefits for a PCOS diet.
+You can eat them raw, but they’re especially delicious when roasted in olive oil or butter and seasoned with salt, pepper, or a seasoning of your choice. (you can also sprinkle them on a salad!)

 Hummus and Carrots

-Olives and olive oil are rich in antioxidants and healthy fats.
+Olives and olive oil are easy PCOS snacks that are rich in antioxidants and healthy fats.
 A serving of olives usually consists of between five and ten.
 I like to slather olive tapenade on a seed-based cracker, like Mary’s crackers.

 Seed crackers are an excellent way to boost satiety.
 Seeds like chia, flax, and hemp offer an array of health benefits and nutrients that are satisfying and keep you full because they’re packed with fiber and healthy fats.